ciromattia/kcc/README.md

 #### Windows / macOS KindleGen

 Install [Kindle Previewer 3 (KP3)](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011).
 KCC will automatically detect KindleGen from it.

-An older version of KindleGen can be automatically detected from [Kindle Comic Creator (KC2)](https://www.amazon.com/Kindle-Comic-Creator/b?ie=UTF8&node=23496309011) as backup in case you have issues with KP3.

-For Linux users or those wanting more info refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation

 ## INPUT FORMATS
 **KCC** can understand and convert, at the moment, the following input types: